JoeCleveland/Compiler/README.md

 ```
 In this example, EXPRESSIONs, TERMs, and FACTORs are non-terminals, and VALUEs, IDs and the symbols (+, \*) are all terminals.

 The parser used in this project is a recursive-descent parser.
 Each non-terminal in the grammar corresponds to a function of the parser.
-Within each relation of the grammar, the non-terminals on the right side of the relation correspond to calls to the corresponding functions, some of these calls being recursive.
+Within each production of the grammar, the non-terminals on the right side of the production correspond to calls to the corresponding functions, some of these calls being recursive.
 A parse tree is not explicitly built as an actual data structure but is built on the stack as a side-effect of the function calls.
+Rather than build a tree and then pass that tree to the translator, calls are made to the translator within parsing subroutines.
+For this reason, some parser functions have extra parameters and returns related to translation.
+For example, paramList() returns a vector of var_dec (variable declarations).
+This information is used to generate translator instructions. ```translator.cpp``` does little actual work, it is esentially a library of helpful functions for performing the translation tasks within the parser.
+The enum ```inst_type``` in ```translator.h``` is a list of all the valid instructions.

 Since we are using a recursive descent parser, a simple grammar such as the one above cannot be used, since it contains left-recursion which would cause the parser to get stuck trying to parse the leftmost non-terminal.
-Here is the actual grammar for parsing expressions in this project, which eliminates left recursion:
+Here is the actual grammar for parsing expressions in this project, which eliminates left recursion and includes more operators.
 (The curly braces mean that piece of the relation can be repeated indefinitley)
 ```
 EXPRESSION  -> AND_TERM { | AND_TERM }